vista-art/fragmentcolor/docs/api/scene/model/model.md

 handles "where in the world".

 Each `Model::new` takes ownership of the Material it's given.
-Cloning the Material before passing it in is cheap — `Material::clone` is an Arc-clone (handle share), not a deep duplicate.
+Cloning the Material before passing it in is cheap: `Material::clone` is an Arc-clone (handle share), not a deep duplicate.
 The per-Model transform is *not* a Material uniform: it's written as four `vec4<f32>` columns into the Mesh's per-instance attribute stream at locations 3..6.
 Many Models can share one